 If we look at old mythologies and stories, we will note that often the old Greek myths (for example) were peppered with fantastical beasts; half-human half-animal or an amalgam of several forms.
 These characterise levels of human development, very cleverly masking the idea that we are looking at rather intimate and personal images of our own natures, when we are in this developing yet undifferentiated state.
 The undifferentiated state is our de facto situation; we are always developing from form to form, and in-between morphing with one realm into the other, so that the lower realm still has exaggerated influence over the realm above.

 Minotaur - human-animal

 The minotaur is a human with a bull-like head.
-The human and animal components are interchanged; as if the capacity to be reflective–the bridge between an instinctual reactive survival-based life and a cognitive reflective life–a human quality are juxtaposed.
+The human and animal components are interchanged; as if the capacity to be reflective–the bridge between an instinctual reactive survival-based life and a cognitive reflective life–two human natures are juxtaposed.
 The human is unable to pause, and is always reactive, reflexive, unpredictable; a bull in the china shop.
 There is no capacity for the person to fly, to be imaginative, to go beyond the known–as the animal instincts drive the oranism.

 Pan – the human-animal